OpenMatch/ANCE-Tele/.ipynb_checkpoints/README-checkpoint.md

 bash train_ance-tele_triviaqa.sh  # TriviaQA
 ```

 P.S.
 Multi-GPU training is supported.
-Please keep the following hyperparameters unchanged and set `--negatives_x_device` when using multi-GPU setup.
-If your CUDA memory is limited, please use [Gradient Caching](#grad-cache-notice).
+Please keep the following hyperparameters unchanged and set `--negatives_x_device` when using a multi-GPU setup.
+If your CUDA memory is limited, please use [[Gradient Caching]](#grad-cache-notice).

 |Hyperparameters|Augments|Single GPU|E.g., Four GPUs|
 |:-----|:-----|:-----|:-----|